 - 2.4k questions: speechmap-questions

-- 274k responses: speechmap-responses
+- 350k responses: speechmap-responses

-- 510k LLM-judge assessments: speechmap-assessments.
-The assessment dataset combines the original assessments from `gpt-4o` and a new set from `mistral-small`.
-Manual annotations will be added shortly.
+- 875k LLM-judge assessments: speechmap-assessments.
+The assessment dataset combines the original LLM-assessments from the llm-compliance repo (`gpt-4o-2024-11-20`), a run with `mistral-small-3.1-24b-instruct-2503`, manual annotations and a run with `mistral-small-3.2-24b-instruct-2506`.
+More manual annotations and assessments by more open source models will be added shortly.

 Typescript App

-An open-source, interactive TypeScript app was also puclished to explore the dataset and compare differences in response assessments.
+An open-source, interactive TypeScript app was also published to explore the dataset and compare differences in response assessments.
 This tool helps visualize how different "judge" models classify the same LLM-generated responses, providing deep insights into inter-rater reliability and model behavior.

 Core features: